jlake503/Design6/Lab7/README.md

 # Lab 7

-In Lab 7, students will use ThinkSpeak and Google Cloud Platform Identiy and Access Management.
+In Lab 7, students will use ThinkSpeak and Google Cloud Platform Identiy and Access Management to collect CPU data.

 ## 7A ThingSpeak
 ![thingspeak](https://github.com/jlake503/Design6/blob/main/Lab7/Images/thingspeak.png)